Boeing may face billions more in losses as MAX crisis deepens - analysts

 By Ankit Ajmera

-Oct 21 (Reuters) - Boeing Co BA.N may have to book billions of dollars in additional charges, two brokerages said on Monday, following latest developments around the planemaker's grounded 737 MAX jet that calls into question the timing of the aircraft's return to service.
+Oct 21 (Reuters) - Boeing Co BA.N may have to book billions of dollars in additional charges related to its grounded 737 MAX jets, brokerages said on Monday, following reports that call into question the timing of the aircraft's return to service.

 Credit Suisse and UBS downgraded the stock after reports on Friday showed internal messages between two Boeing employees stating that the plane's anti-stall system behaved erratically during testing before the aircraft entered service.